mihalypodobni/github-markdown/test.md

 Anything, really

 one more line
-second line text

 third new line